 Since its release in 1927, avid job seekers have used the Strong Interest Inventory® and its associated assessment to help them find careers that will likely be an ideal fit for them.
 First, they complete a survey assessment that compares their interests to a sample of satisfied individuals who work in various fields and have for numerous years.
 Based on an analysis of their responses, individuals are guided to their top categories of careers, each of which is characterized by certain shared features.
-For example, Social careers, including Recreational Therapists, involve caring for and supporting other people, especially through challenging experiences.
+For example, Social careers, including a Recreational Therapist career, involve caring for and supporting other people, especially through challenging experiences.
 People who are drawn to social careers are generally comfortable speaking to large groups and genuinely enjoy working with others.

 Recreational Therapists, sometimes called Activities Directors, are responsible for planning, directing and coordinating recreation programs for patients in a number of institutions, including hospitals and nursing homes.
 These programs must be medically approved, but can range from games (e.g., Bingo, Yahtzee), to outings (e.g., sports games, museums, theaters, movies), to social activities (e.g., dances, meet-and-greets), as well as arts and crafts (e.g., painting, knitting, playing music).